-While it is true, from an ontological, metaphysical point of view, that context is potentially infinite and impossible to delimit in all directions, it is also true that such a notion becomes practically unusable, since ‘a theory of context risks becoming a Theory of Everything’ (van Dijk, 2008: ix).
+While it is true, from a metaphysical point of view, that context is potentially infinite and impossible to delimit in all directions, it is also true that such a notion becomes practically unusable, since ‘a theory of context risks becoming a Theory of Everything’ (van Dijk, 2008: ix).
 It is obvious that any research can never consider all aspects of context, and it is a very easy game to remember that this or that aspect has not been considered.
 Equally, it is easy game to speculate that any aspect of the context, even the most remote, could have consequences for the phenomenon we are dealing with: it is the famous ‘butterfly effect’, according to which a butterfly flapping its wings in Brazil might cause a tornado in Texas.
-If we took these warnings seriously, we would constantly be in the grip of a paranoid obsession, thinking that we have overlooked an indefinite number of potentially relevant contextual aspects.

-This may be compared to hand washing.
-Washing hands regularly, especially before meals or after touching contaminants, is a good practice; washing them a little more often, as a precaution, may be justifiable; but the preoccupation with clean hands may lead someone to wash their hands every hour, and even this may be perceived as insufficient, because in the preceding 59 minutes one might have come into contact with dangerous germs, so that one may end up washing their hands every 30, 10, 5 minutes, and in the end even a single minute without washing hands may be perceived as a serious health threat.
-We are clearly talking about a pathological condition, a paranoid neurosis making life practically impossible.
-The same kind of paralysis, however, could occur if we were obsessed with having neglected this or that aspect of the context.
-There are clearly millions of neglected aspects and we risk feeling guilty each time for not having properly taken them into account.
-If paranoid obsessions are to be avoided, the question must be asked of what is a ‘healthy’ dimension of context, of when ‘enough is enough’ (Silverstein, 1992).
+If we took these warnings seriously, we would be in the grip of a paranoid obsession, constantly fearing that we have overlooked an indefinite number of potentially relevant contextual aspects, like people affected by a form of neurosis who think that they have never washed their hands well enough in order to prevent the risk of an infection.
+This condition, in the most severe cases, leads to a state of paralyis, which would also occur if we were constantly worried with having neglected this or that of the million aspects of context.
+If paranoid obsessions are to be avoided, the question must be asked of what is a ‘healthy’ dimension of context or, in other words, of when ‘enough is enough’ (Silverstein, 1992).

 The problem of how to delimit context is a key theoretical and empirical issue.
 There’s hardly any dispute on the need to work with partial representations of context, and even The Douglas Fir Group itself (2016: 38) points out that ‘We do not envision that all researchers and research programmes will attempt to investigate the dimensions of language learning [we have] depicted, or will do so all at once or within the same study.
 This would be daunting’.
 Various solutions have thus been proposed to address the ‘radial indeterminacy’ of context (Silverstein, 1992).